vcellmike/PatternsFormation/README.md

 ### "Working" Folder
 The folder titled Working contains working copies of all data, notebooks, python files.
+ - Toybox was too large for github upload.
+Therefore, it was split into two files: "Data_loader" and "Visualizations_and_misc"

 ### Average Coverage in Each Cluster
 Cluster 0 = Mean 0 - images that no pattern